How to Create and Use a Marketing Calendar Effectively

 Your marketing calendar can keep you on track, making sure that you are using every opportunity that you have to market without lapsing in your efforts.
 With it, you can rest assured that your planning, budgeting, and staffing are taken care of.
 This alone could save you hundreds if not thousands of dollars.

-They key to you a marketing calendar is to create one that works for you and your team.
+The key to you a marketing calendar is to create one that works for you and your team.
 Be flexible with it and don't be afraid to customize it to your needs.
 Your marketing calendar should enable you to coordinate all your marketing efforts and done correctly it will assist you in budgeting your strategy and tactics.
 It should serve as a helpful tool and not a tedious burden to complete.

 How to Create and Use a Marketing Calendar

-As I mentioned, marketing calendars can be created to address your specific needs.
+Marketing calendars can be created to address your specific needs.
 The most successful marketing calendars that I have seen incorporate all your marketing activities with details broken out week by week for each quarter.

-Tip: Start with a blank 12-month calendar and chart the selling cycle and seasonality of the products and or services that you offer.
+Start with a blank 12-month calendar and chart the selling cycle and seasonality of the products and or services that you offer.
 Doing this will help to build the foundation to create messaging that centers around your target market and ensure that you are promoting during the keys times that prospective customers are looking for what you offer.

 Consider including the following in your marketing calendar to ensure that you have a complete look at all your marketing efforts at a glance.